 Help to control your cholesterol levels

-For some people, lifestyle changes, such as a healthier diet and more exercise, may prevent or treat unhealthy cholesterol levels.
+For some people, lifestyle changes, such as a healthier diet and more physical activity, may prevent or treat unhealthy cholesterol levels.
 For others with high cholesterol, medication may also be needed.

-Work with your doctor to develop a treatment plan that’s right for you.
+Work with your health care professional to develop a treatment plan that’s right for you.
 If medication is required, be sure to take it as prescribed.
 The potential benefit to your health is worth making these medications part of your normal routine.

 Types of cholesterol-lowering drugs